bgonzalezbustamante/local-gov-indicators/README.md

 For more substantial contributions, please fork this repository and make changes.
 Pull requests are also welcome.

 Please read our [code of conduct](CODE_OF_CONDUCT.md) first.
-Minor contributions will be acknowledged, and significant ones will be considered on our contributor roles taxonomy.
+Minor contributions will be acknowledged, and significant ones will be considered in our contributor roles taxonomy.

 ## Citation

 González-Bustamante, B., & Aguilar, D. (2023).
-Data Set on Local Government Indicators in Chile (Version 0.21.15 -- Late Sky) [Data set, pre-release version].
+Data Set on Local Government Indicators in Chile.
+Data set, pre-release version 0.21.15 -- Late Sky.
 University of Oxford, Universidad de Santiago de Chile (USACH) and Training Data Lab.
 DOI: [10.5281/zenodo.7568387](https://doi.org/10.5281/zenodo.7568387)

 ## Authors